aimclub/FEDOT/docs/source/basics/data_preprocessing.rst

 The processing of the following samples of data well demonstrates the result of preprocessing in FEDOT.

 - gap filling:
+    The gaps are filled with the mean value.

 |gap filling|

 -column remove if too many nans:
+    If percent of nans is more than 90 than column will be removed.

 |nans|

 - column revome if the data is too ambiguous:
+    In order to assess the possibility of converting data into one type, failed_ration calculated as unsuccessful_conversions/total attempts.
+    If 0.65 > failed_ratio >= 0.4 than column will be deleted.

 |failed ratio|

 - cast to a single type:
+    Cast to one type is done according to the block diagram.

 |one type|

 - reduction to a binary classification problem:
+    Due to the fact that the data is first converted to a numeric type, the string values are transformed and only two unique values obtained in the column.

 |binary|